drone/docs/content/setup/gogs.md

 menu = "installation"
 +++

 Drone comes with built-in support for Gogs version `0.6.16.1022` and higher.
-Pleasure ensure you are running the latest version of Gogs to avoid compatibility issues.
+Please ensure you are running the latest version of Gogs to avoid compatibility issues.
 To enable Gogs you should configure the Gogs driver using the following environment variables:

 ```bash
 REMOTE_DRIVER=gogs